SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Retrieves trending topics on Twitter.
 - **Claude Desktop Example**:
   ```
   What are the current trending topics on Twitter?
 Limit to 10.
+Use my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return up to 10 trending topics.

 #### `get_highlights_tweets`
-- **Description**: Retrieves highlighted tweets from a user’s timeline.
+- **Description**: Retrieves highlighted tweets from a user's timeline.
 - **Claude Desktop Example**:
   ```
-  Get highlighted tweets from user ID 123456789, limit to 20.
+  Get highlighted tweets from user ID 123456789, limit to 20, using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
-  Claude will return up to 20 tweets from the user’s timeline (simulated as highlights).
+  Claude will return up to 20 tweets from the user's timeline (simulated as highlights).

 #### `get_user_mentions`
 - **Description**: Get tweets mentioning a specific user.
 - **Claude Desktop Example**:
   ```
-  Get tweets mentioning user ID 123456789, limit to 20.
+  Get tweets mentioning user ID 123456789, limit to 20, using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return up to 20 tweets mentioning the user.

+## Security Features

+This updated version includes several security enhancements:

+1. **No Environment Variables**: API credentials are no longer stored in environment variables or configuration files.
+2. **Per-Request Authentication**: Each API call requires fresh credentials, preventing credential exposure.
+3. **No Persistent Storage**: Credentials are not cached or stored between requests.
+4. **Flexible Usage**: Different users can use different Twitter accounts in the same session.

 ## Troubleshooting

 - **Server Not Starting**:
-    - Ensure your `.env` file has all required Twitter API credentials (if installed from source).
+    - The server no longer requires Twitter API credentials to start.
-    - If installed from PyPI, ensure environment variables are set in `claude_desktop_config.json` or your shell.
     - Check the terminal output for errors when running `x-twitter-mcp-server`.
     - Verify that `uv` or your Python executable is correctly installed and accessible.